SarahDeLongteacher/website/index.md

 - $25 per student, group class
 - $60 hourly, consulting

-Roots pricing acknowledges that everyone is welcome regardless of circumstance; this is the foundation of yoga.
-Balancer pricing represents standard fees and acknowledges we live in a capitalist society that injustly puts value on productivity and on marginalized cultures.
-Sponsor pricing invites community members to give generously and share their resources so all can participate equitably in spaces with dignity and empathy.

 Please contact me for large-scale event/workshop/retreat fee quotes.
 Please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

 # advocate

 In 2019, I incorporated Queer Community Allies, a small 501(c)(3) volunteer-based organization focused on supporting local LGBTQIA+ young people.
-I am a current board member, the webmaster, visit schools and groups, and have acted as treasurer.
+I am a current board member, webmaster, visit schools and groups, and have acted as treasurer.
 Within this work, I've cooperated with other local community organizations, attended trainings and conferences, appeared on education panels, and taught others about starting a nonprofit.

 # positionality